 After an OSHA inspection has been conducted, it is recommended to review the inspection and any comments left by the inspector with the inspection team and upper management.
 After the findings of the inspection have been discussed, it is important for any violations that were found during the inspection to be corrected.
 If the inspector provides timelines for violations to be corrected by, be sure to have them completed prior to the due date.
 If an inspector finds the employer is not in compliance in a follow-up inspection, the fines may be up to ten times the amount of the original penalty.
 If you feel that your violation is unwarranted, we recommend seeking the guidance of a qualified construction lawyer to assist with contesting the citation.

-To speak with a construction lawyer from Trent Cotney, P.A.
+To speak with a construction lawyer from Cotney Construction Law.
 Construction Law Group, please call us today at 813.579.3278 or complete our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.